top of page

 APC: You chose to set Labryinths Borne deep in Mexico (Papá’s pueblo) and on the Mexico side of the US/Mexican Border (Cassie and her peers)?

-FLA: So much mainstream cli-fi (climate fiction) and sci-fi is set in LA or New York City.
-It’s coastal and US centric.
-It’s as if the future doesn’t exist for those outside of these US metropolitan centers.
 Of course, the future will unfold in the peripheries, it’s just that Hollywood and the publishing industrial complex don’t see us in the future.
 Labryinths Borne puts the beauty of places like Puebla, Mexico, front and center in the future.
-It puts what many see as desert wasteland of the US/Mexico borderlands as the source of creativity and nourishment that will reboot the planet.
+It reframes what many mistakenly view, courtesy of the media industrial complex, as the desert wasteland of the U.S./Mexico borderlands as a source of creativity and nourishment capable of revitalizing the planet.

 Labryinths Borne puts the beauty of places like Puebla, Mexico, front and center in the future.